Find out more about getting a PGR mentor

 How will I meet with my PGR peer mentor?

-The PGR peer mentors may be allocated more than one mentee each so they may hold their mentor sessions with all their mentees in a small group.
+Most Mentoring groups meet online, but you may meet in person if this is more suitable.
+Mentors may be allocated more than one mentee and may hold group sessions.
 This has the added benefit of helping you to get to know other new researchers and expanding your support network.
 If you would prefer to have a one-to-one meeting instead, just let your mentor know.

 How long should I expect to continue meeting with my PGR peer mentor?